 The Trustees have a policy, reviewed annually, that the reserves should be sufficient to cover the Charity's overheads for at least two weeks, with a tolerable threshold limit of 10%.
 Whilst two weeks of reserves may appear unusually short, it is important to highlight that the Charity's funding arrangements with Syracuse University Abroad means that it can request funds as needed, in the short-term, which significantly reduces the risk of insufficient working capital.
-In reality, monthly forecasts of expenditure are produced followed by two to three monthly transfer of funds.
-This arrangement is intentionally in place to allow greater control of outgoings as there is never a large surplus of funds held at bank.
+Monthly forecasts of expenditure are produced which are followed by, on average, two or three monthly transfer of funds.
+This arrangement is intentionally in place to allow greater control of outgoings.